 Spread betting

 Spread betting is arguably even riskier than options or CFDs.
-A small amount per point can quickly escalate if the index runs into a bout of volatility.
+A small amount per point can escalate if the index runs into a bout of volatility.
 The index might fall 200 points – if you have bet £5 per point, then your position would be £1,000 in the red.
 You can limit risk by using stop-losses.
 See more on stop-losses below.

 One of the advantages of spread betting, however, is there is no capital gains tax on your returns.

-Advantages of Trading Indices
+Trading Indices

 Imagine how much it would cost in transaction fees to buy every single stock in the FTSE 100.
-Instead of doing that you can with one click ‘buy the index’ when you take the index trading approach
+Instead of doing that you can with one click ‘buy the index’ when you take the index trading approach.

 Diversification